ltraveler/idena-runner/README.md

 4. `rm /etc/cron.d/idena_update_username` _removing cron idena-go update related task_;
 5. `rm /etc/systemd/system/idena_username.service` _removing idena daemon service related to the instance that we are uninstalling_;
 6. `systemctl daemon-reload` and `systemctl reset-failed` _updating systemctl changes that we have made in the previous step_;
 7. `ufw delete allow ipfs_port_number` you have to change ipfs_port_number to the ipfs port that you have used to install the idena-go instance.
-By default it is `40405`.
+By default it is `40405`;
+8. `sudo visudo` you have to find and delete the line related to the deleted user.

 ### 🤝&nbsp; Idena Donations